dcos/examples/1.8/artifactory/artifactory-pro.md

 ## Setting up Artifactory Pro

-1. Create a new file on your workstation called `artifactory-pro-options.json`, containing the following content (replace the license parameter with your own license string):
+1. Create a new file on your workstation, called `artifactory-pro-options.json`, with the following content (replace the license parameter with your own license string):

 ```
 {